 Patrons can use their mobile device to scan a QR code, which directs them to the Four Winds betting website.
 Once players select their wagers, they receive a second QR code.
 Scan it at the sportsbook cashier counter and the bets will be placed.

-For a more traditional on-premise betting experience, each property has self-service kiosks.
+For a more traditional on-premise sports betting experience, each property has self-service kiosks.
 Four Winds New Buffalo has 18 kiosks while the properties in Hartford and Dowagiac each have six.

 Available Sports Bets In Michigan